 Simple Solutions for Indoor Pollution

-Ensuring that your Fort Myers home is clean and well-ventilated helps keep major air pollutants at bay.
+Ensuring that your Florida home is clean and well-ventilated helps keep major air pollutants at bay.
 These simple tips can help everyone in your household breathe easier.

 - Open the windows when you can to let in the fresh air indoors.